-3. Give the dictionary form of the nouns and the adjectives; translate into Latin:
+3. Give the dictionary form of the nouns and the adjectives as well as standard verb forms indicating order or instruction in medical prescription; translate into Latin:

-1. Take: Coated tablets of allochol for 2.
-Take: Capsules of oestradiol 0,14 children number 25 number 12 Give.
-Write on the label:

-3. Take: Thyreoidin 0.05 Let it be given of such a dose number 50 in tablets
+1. Take: \ Coated tablets of allochol 2.
+Take: Capsules of oestradiol 0,14 number 12 for children number 25 Give.
+Write on the label: Give.
+Write on the label: Thyreoidin 0,05 Solution of haemophobin 5 ml 3.
+Take: 4.
+Take: Let such doses be given in Give such doses in the amount 10 in ampoules the amount 50 in tablets Write on the label: Let it be labelled:

-Let it be labelled: 5.
-Take: Erynit 0,1
+5. Take: Erynit 0,1